Windermere Lake Provincial Park is an elusive gem south on Westside Road from Invermere, British Columbia, Canada.

 The return hike is achieved via the same route used for access.

-All that remains this day is the return drive to accommodation at the Village of Radium Hot Springs but Highway 95 is closed indefinitely due to a fatality accident involving multiple vehicles so an unplanned tour of Invermere can be added to this day's agenda.
+All that remains this day is the return drive to accommodation at the Village of Radium Hot Springs but Highway 95 is closed indefinitely due to a serious and tragic fatality accident involving multiple vehicles so an unplanned tour of Invermere can be added to this day's agenda.

 The SRL program is administered and financed through the Nature Conservancy of Canada.